-The AITP shall describe the responsibility and management tools applicable to the described AIT process with reference to ECSS-E-ST-10-02.
+The AIT Plan shall describe the responsibility and management tools applicable to the described AIT process with reference to ECSS-E-ST-10-02.

 ECSS-E-ST-10-03_0750402

-The AITP shall describe the responsibilities within the project team, the relation to product assurance, quality control and configuration control (tasks with respect to AIT) as well as the responsibility sharing with external partners.
+The AIT Plan shall describe the responsibilities within the project team, the relation to product assurance, quality control and configuration control (tasks with respect to AIT) as well as the responsibility sharing with external partners.

 Tasks with respect to AIT include for example, anomaly handling, change control, safety, and cleanliness.